Brian Thompson

 I am currently a Senior Applied Scientist in Amazon's Artificial General Intelligence (AGI) org, where I work on large language model (LLM) training.
 I have previously worked at Apple, Johns Hopkins University (where I also completed my PhD), MIT Lincoln Laboratory, and Rincon Research Corporation, on topics including machine translation (MT), automatic dubbing, text-to-speech (TTS), data curation and filtering, MT evaluation, multilingual modeling, paraphrasing, cross-language information retrieval, domain adaptation, and digital signal processing.

-My recent work exploring the impact of machine translation on the web has been covered by Politico, Slator, Vice, TechInsider, Futurism, and others.
+My recent work exploring the impact of machine translation on the web has been covered by Politico, The Atlantic, Slator, Vice, TechInsider, Futurism, and others.

 Open Source Projects